LaughLax/Advent-of-Code/readme-boilerplate.md

 I participated in real time beginning in 2018.
 Starting in 2019, I tried to complete the problem as fast as possible in real time.
 My rank and completion time (starting when the problem was released) is listed in the table below from 2019 onward; times for Part 2 include time spent on Part 1.
-Since problems release at midnight EST, solution times longer than several hours include time asleep.
+Since problems release at midnight EST, solution times longer than several hours include time spent sleeping.
 After finding a solution, I've adjusted many of my scripts to execute faster.
 Sometimes this has meant finding a more elegant way to solve the problem, and sometimes it's just meant improving my code.